 This is the biggest problem for a lot of startups and small sites and it's not as simple as knowing how much traffic you get to the website overall.
 Even with 100,000 users a month you may not have enough traffic to run the test you want in a reasonable time.
 Let me explain through an example:

-Let's say you want to get more users to reach checkout from your product page and you redesign a section of it.
+Let's say you want to get more users to reach checkout from your product page and so you redesign it.
 Your current conversion rate of that page is 5% and to consider this a success you want that to increase by 10% to 5.5%.
 This means with a statistical significance of 90% (which isn't amazing, 95% is more commonly used) you need 30,000 individual visitors to go through your test per variation to be sure you know whether it's 10% better.

+Here's the problem.
 Two months is a long time for a lot of companies and they would probably be better off gathering several other forms of evidence (such as visitor recordings, guerrilla user testing, conversion funnels etc) in that time, which will give lots of areas for improvement.

 The biggest problem with A/B testing is that people use it at the wrong time.
 Too often they have already redesigned their site and built it and then are just testing to see how much better it is than the current version.